DanielsWebDevelopment/Drivefleet/README.md

 # Welcome to Drive Fleet!
 (Built with React Js)

 ### Drive feels allows users to view different types of tesla models from,
-### the tesla model X to the tesla modelS Preformaance,
+### the tesla model X to the tesla model S Preformance,

 This project was built to improve my react knowledge when developing this site, I learned how to usestate to hide/reavel content and adjust based on when user clicks a button.